Politics & government

-The Catalan Parliament is one of the oldest in Europe: its origins go back to 1283, when Catalan King Peter II the Great lost absolute power, and also needed authorisation from the clergy, aristocracy and representatives of the villages and towns of the country to approve regulations.
+The Catalan Parliament is one of the oldest in Europe: its origins go back to 1283, when Peter III the Great, King of Aragon and Count of Barcelona, lost absolute power, and also needed authorisation from the clergy, aristocracy and representatives of the villages and towns of the country to approve regulations.
 Les Corts Catalanes, or the Catalan Parliament, integrated by the three estates, is considered to be an authentic medieval parliament.

 Source: Government of Catalonia

 Further information: Brief introduction to the political institutions of Catalonia